Skip to content

 Working directory / environment variables not persisting

-• Likely cause: each execute_command call runs in a new shell session.
+• Likely cause: each execute call runs in a new shell session.

 • Fix: use the cwd parameter to set working directory, and the envs parameter to set environment variables.
 Alternatively, chain commands (cd /tmp && ...) and set env vars in the same command.